Plant-Based Collagen vs. Marine Collagen: Which Is Better?

 Absolutely.
 In fact, some people do.
 Marine collagen provides direct collagen peptides, while plant-based supplements deliver supportive co-factors like vitamin C and antioxidants.

-However, if you prefer a minimalist, plant-powered approach, or if you’re committed to ethical sourcing, plant-based is the better collagen for you.
+However, if you prefer a minimalist, plant-powered approach, or if you’re committed to ethical sourcing, plant-based is the better choice for you.

 Boosting Collagen Beyond Pills: Natural Ways That Work